 If your website or blog is about fitness, travel, parenting, etc. Don’t be shy to include it in your profile name.
 Pinterest users can search for Pinners just like they can search for Pins, by including a few keywords in your profile name, you’re increasing the chances of being found.

 A lot of people use descriptions like ‘Cool’ or ‘I need to do this!’.
-This wouldn’t matter as much on other platforms, but as Pinterest is a search engine, the description is one of the most important aspects to being found!
-Always use relevant keywords and phrases and try to work them into readable sentences.
-This way your pins will climb their way up to the top!
+This wouldn’t matter as much on other platforms, but as Pinterest is a search engine, the description is one of the most important aspects of being found.

-Use Keywords in your board names & descriptions.
+5. Use Keywords in your board names and descriptions

 You can edit your boards by clicking on the “Edit” button next to your board name.